gonzex/test_abidocs/doc/tutorials/base1.md

   * the bond length
   * the charge density
   * the atomisation energy

-You will learn about the two input files, the basic input variables, the existence of defaults, the actions of the parser, and the use of the multi-dataset feature.
+You will learn about the two input files, the basic input variables, the existence of defaults, the actions of the parser, and the use of the multi- dataset feature.
 You will also learn about the two output files as well as the density file.

 This first lesson covers the sections 1, 3, 4 and 6 of the [[help_abinit]].